 MBTA Customer Experience

-MBTA customer experience describes the reliability, comfort, accessibility, and other service qualities experienced by MBTA riders in FY22.
-Reliability decreased slightly in FY22 for nearly all modes from the previous fiscal year.
-Implementation of new transit priority projects in FY22 more than doubled active bus priority miles and increased active transit priority signals, improving service for bus riders.
-Station upgrades and the MBTA’s Plan for Accessible Transit Infrastructure (PATI) are improving accessibility at MBTA stations and bus stops.
+MBTA customer experience describes the reliability, comfort, accessibility, and other service qualities experienced by MBTA riders in FY23.
+Overall, reliability in FY23 remained consistent for nearly all modes from the previous fiscal year.
+Progress was made in efforts to improve customer experience moving forward.
+For example, the number of active transit priority signals has increased, improving service for bus riders.
+Additionally, station upgrades and the MBTA’s Plan for Accessible Transit Infrastructure (PATI) are improving accessibility at MBTA stations and bus stops.

 Subway reliability measures the percent of customers who wait no longer than the scheduled amount of time between trains.
 Further illustration and daily reliability updates can be found on the MBTA Performance Dashboard.

-Green Line reliability decreased to 79.4 percent in FY22, and Blue Line reliability decreased to 96.0 percent.
-The Orange Line showed a slight increase in reliability to 90.5 percent, while Red Line reliability decreased to 90.0 percent in FY22.
-Overall, the Red, Orange, and Blue lines met or exceeded the FY23 subway reliability target of 90 percent.
+The Orange Line and Red Line experienced a slight increase in reliability to 91.6 percent, and 90.4 percent, respectively, in FY23 compared to the prior year.
+The Blue line experienced a slight decrease in reliability to 95.1 percent, but overall, the Red, Orange, and Blue lines met or exceeded the FY23 subway reliability target of 90 percent.
+Green Line reliability decreased one percentage point to 78.4 percent in FY23.
 The MBTA has many in-progress capital projects that will improve tracks, signals, and other infrastructure to contribute to overall reliability.

 Bus reliability measures how often buses depart or arrive within a few minutes of the expected times, depending on the type of bus route.
 For routes that come every 15 minutes or less (Silver Line and Key Bus routes), reliability is the percent of buses that are no more than 3 minutes later than the scheduled time between buses.
 For other bus services, reliability is the percent of buses that arrive or depart within 6 minutes of the scheduled time.
 Bus reliability is measured at the beginning and end of each route, and at specified points in between.
 Further illustration and daily reliability updates can be found on the MBTA Performance Dashboard.

-In FY22, reliability decreased from FY21 for Silver Line, Key Bus, and Other Bus routes.
-Silver Line reliability decreased to 80.9 percent in FY22, still exceeding the 80 percent target.
-Key Bus route reliability decreased to 78.2 percent in FY22, and reliability also decreased for Other Bus routes to 68.6 percent, both falling short of the 80 percent and 75 percent target for those routes, respectively.
+In FY23, reliability decreased from FY22 for Silver Line, Key Bus, and Other Bus routes.
+Silver Line reliability decreased to 80.7 percent in FY23, which still exceeded the 80 percent target.
+Key Bus route reliability decreased to 77.5 percent in FY23, and reliability also decreased for Other Bus routes to 65.7 percent, both falling short of the 80 percent and 75 percent target for those routes, respectively.
 Higher targets for Silver Line and Key Bus routes reflect the higher numbers of riders that rely on those routes.
 The Better Bus Project is working to improve bus reliability through initiatives such as the expansion of bus transit priority, bus facility modernization, and the Bus Network Redesign.

 Commuter Rail Reliability

 Commuter rail reliability measures the percent of trains that arrive at their final stop no more than 5 minutes later than scheduled.
 Further illustration and daily reliability updates can be found on the MBTA Performance Dashboard.
-Commuter rail reliability decreased to 92.3 percent in FY22, still exceeding the target of 90 percent.
+Commuter rail reliability decreased to 90.7 percent in FY23, which still exceeding the target of 90 percent.

 Ferry Reliability

 Ferry reliability measures the percent of ferry trips that arrive at their final destination no more than 5 minutes later than scheduled.
-Ferry reliability decreased slightly to 99.0 percent in FY22, still exceeding the target of 97 percent.
+Ferry reliability increased to 100 percent in FY23, exceeding the target of 97 percent.
+During the Spring and Early Summer Season the MBTA introduced two seasonal services East Boston to Boston (F3) and Lynn to Boston (F5).

 The RIDE Reliability

-The RIDE reliability measures how promptly passengers are picked up and dropped off—it is the percent of completed trips where customers were picked up no later than 15 minutes after the scheduled pickup time and dropped off no later than 10 minutes after any scheduled appointment time.
-The RIDE reliability decreased slightly to 89 percent in FY22, slightly below the target of 90 percent.
+The RIDE reliability measures how promptly passengers are picked up and dropped off—calculated as the percent of completed trips where customers were picked up no later than 15 minutes after the scheduled pickup time and dropped off no later than 5 minutes after any scheduled appointment time.
+The RIDE reliability decreased slightly to 88.2 percent in FY23, slightly below the target of 90 percent.

 Accessibility